pyskell/slouchy/README.md

 # slouchy
 Slouchy uses your webcam to check if you're slouching and alert you if you are.
 This project is still in active development and not feature complete.

+# Requirements
+Python 2.7

+Qt4 and PyQt4 (must install using your system's package manager): http://pyqt.sourceforge.net/Docs/PyQt4/installation.html

+OpenCV (must install using your system's package manager): http://docs.opencv.org/doc/tutorials/introduction/table_of_content_introduction/table_of_content_introduction.html

+`pip install -r requirements.txt`

 # Using - Linux
-`pip install -r requirements.txt`

-Install PyQT4 and QT4 are installed: http://pyqt.sourceforge.net/Docs/PyQt4/installation.html

 Tweak `slouchy.ini` to your liking.